jonathaneeckhout/jdungeon/CONTRIBUTING.md

 On your forked repository's GitHub page, you'll see a prompt to create a pull request from your branch to the original repository's main branch.
 Fill in the necessary details, including a descriptive title and a clear description of your changes.

 If your changes consists of UI or art stuff make sure to add some screenshots to showcase them.

+### Document how to test your changes

+Inside the pull request write down how the reviewers can test the functionality.

 ### Engage in Discussions/Comments